Staniskhan/OS/README.md

-Projects made di=uring the study of the discipline "Operating systems".
+Projects made during the study of the discipline "Operating systems".
 -

 _____________________________________________________________________________________